allo-/virtual_webcam_background/README.md

 ## License

 - The project is licensed under GPLv3.
 A copy of the license can be found in the `LICENSE` file.
-- The the file `bodypix_functions.py` may be used unter the terms of the MIT license.
+- The the file `bodypix_functions.py` may be used under the terms of the MIT license.

 ## Acknowledgements